let me share with you some interesting facts about what it takes to produce a good bottle of wine.

 - Mediocrity is indifferent (lacks passion).

 YOU MIGHT ASK...
-WHAT'S IMPORTANT ABOUT ALL THAT?Well, here's the connection: The number one thing couples say they want the most (once infidelity has rocked their relationship) is for things to "return to normal."
+WHAT'S IMPORTANT ABOUT ALL THAT?Well, here's the connection.
+The number one thing couples say they want the most (once infidelity has rocked their relationship) is for things to "return to normal."
 They want things to be the same as it was before the indiscretion occurred.
 Do you realize what this means?
 You probably already guessed it.
 It means that for the most part, they will go back to doing the same things, living the same way, following the same script, the same rules, and the same model and map of marriage as they had before.
 The result?
-Well, according to the latest statistics... there's not promising; approximately 80% will fail to thrive.
+Well, according to the latest statistics... that's not promising — approximately 80% will fail to thrive.

 A similar approach has to be taken when rebuilding a marriage after infidelity.
 It's not enough to plead and promise, forgive, and kiss and makeup.
 While those things are important, they are only the first steps.
 There are other steps you must take to truly infidelity proof your marriage.

 So, here's what I want you to do...